JAlcocerT/JAlcocerT/content/blog/dev-py-reflex.md

   {{< card link="https://jalcocert.github.io/JAlcocerT/when-to-apply-for-a-job/" title="Job Offers and CV Creation ↗" >}}
 {{< /cards >}}

-Enhancing in a way...that they are also good looking and providing UI/UX for mobile users?
+Enhancing in a way...that they are also good looking and providing **UI/UX for mobile users**?

 **Lets have a look to Reflex.**